MxFrgsn/Programming-Tasks/README.md

 - **Reference Materials**: Links to official documentation, useful tools, and other online learning resources.
 - **Project Ideas**: Inspiration for personal or group projects that you can undertake to apply your skills.

-### Code of Conduct

-We strive to create a welcoming and supportive environment for all our members.
-Please take a moment to read our [Code of Conduct](CODE_OF_CONDUCT.md) to understand the expectations for participating in this community.

 ### Contact